Blog | UsableNet

 Myth 5: Once You’re Compliant, You’re Done

 Reality: Compliance with the EAA is not a “set it and forget it” task.
 Technology and regulations are constantly evolving, and so are EAA accessibility requirements.
-Businesses must regularly review and update their digital services to ensure continued compliance.
+Additionally, multiple teams are typically involved in accessibility.

 Understanding EAA Accessibility Requirements

-The EAA accessibility requirements extend beyond websites and apps to cover digital services such as e-commerce, telecommunications, banking, and transport services.
+The EAA accessibility requirements extend beyond websites and apps to cover digital services such as e-commerce, telecommunications, banking, and transport.
 The Act also requires adherence to EN 301 549, a European standard aligned with WCAG 2.1 AA, though this standard alone doesn’t guarantee full compliance with the EAA.

 For more on how EN 301 549 fits into the EAA compliance process, check out our detailed guide on EN 301 549.